Updated: Nov 15, 2020

 If you believe a "picture is worth a thousand words" it may be time to upload an image that visually communicates the products and services your represent.
 Your profile image and banner are the first thing people see when viewing your profile - make it a strong first impression with a custom banner image.
 Here's an example of the banner I created:

-3. It’s a good idea to include a short message when extending connection requests.
+3. It’s best to have a very short message when extending connection requests.

 A short message is key, the caution I urge is don't try "selling" in this introduction.